jgm/gitit/README.markdown

 oauthcallback: http://mysite/_githubCallback
 oauthoauthorizeendpoint: https://github.com/login/oauth/authorize
 oauthaccesstokenendpoint: https://github.com/login/oauth/access_token
+## Uncomment if you are checking membership against an organization and change
+## gitit-testorg to this organization:
+# github-org: gitit-testorg
 ```

 The github authentication uses the scope `user:email`.
 This way, gitit gets the
 email of the user, and the commit can be assigned to the right author if the
 wikidata repository is pushed to github.
+Additionally, it uses `read:org` if you
+uses the option `github-org` to check membership against an organization.

 To push your repository to gitub after each commit, you can add the file
 `post-commit` with the content below in the .git/hooks directory of your